 Remember the time you went skiing and crashed at your grandparents' house in the Alps and raided the fridge and borrowed their car?

 No?
-Us neither but that's the kind of thing you'll be eavesdropping on because Bath, sorry Barth, is quite possibly the poshest place SlyBob have ever been and we once went to Henley-on-Thames!
+Us neither although that's the kind of thing you'll be eavesdropping on because Bath, sorry Barth, is quite possibly the poshest place SlyBob have ever been and we once went to Henley-on-Thames!

-That's Bath, by the way, as in, erm, 'Bath' or Bath as in 'Barth' depending on how hardy northerners or southern softies pronounce their vowels.
-It's not exactly off the beaten track and isn't one of the UK's most visited places just a giant, Georgian theme park?
+That'll be Bath, by the way, as in, erm, 'Bath' or Bath as in 'Barth' depending on how hardy northerners or southern softies pronounce their vowels.
+It's not exactly off the beaten track and isn't one of the UK's most visited destinations just a giant, Georgian theme park?

-The Henrietta in question was a Georgian countess who named a street, mews and park that now name these rooms.
-Occupying several, multi-storeyed townhouses, it is indeed 'stylish' but, judging by the speed of it, that lift could have been installed in 1760.
+The Henrietta in question was a Georgian countess who named a street, a mews and a public park that now name these rooms.
+Occupying several, multi-storeyed townhouses, it is indeed 'stylish' but, judging by the speed of it, the lift could have been installed in 1760.

 First impressions seem to confirm the theme-park fact because everything, yes everything, looks like this and that includes the new Waitrose™.